-Project Flow

-The Company is preparing a clinical trial of repeat low dose LSD for adult ADHD (Project Flow).
-A Phase 2a proof of concept trial for the repeat low dose LSD program has received partial regulatory approvals from the Netherlands and Switzerland.
-While the Ethics Committee in Switzerland approved the initial study protocol, the Ethics Committee in the Netherlands requested GMP medication.
-The GMP medication is in preparation for both sites.
-The medication preparation has progressed and Ethics resubmissions in Switzerland and the Netherlands will be done in June 2021.
-The Company has appointed two principal investigators and signed clinical trial agreements with the UHB Liechti Lab and Maastricht University.
-After MindMed's clinical team assesses the results from the Phase 2a proof of concept clinical trial, the Company will determine the best future strategy for additional clinical trials based on these findings and future milestones for the project.
-To the knowledge of the Company and management, this is the first ever Phase 2a clinical trial of repeat low dose LSD for commercial drug development.
-It is extremely complex to estimate what future trials and studies will be required until a proof of concept of the technology has been established in the current trial being prepared by the Company.
-At such time, the Company will be in a better position to anticipate the needed capital to advance the repeat low dose LSD program.
-The Company's budgeted Phase 2a costs for the proof of concept trial are currently anticipated to be between \$3,000 and \$4,000, the results of which will inform future budgets of Phase 2 trials.
-The Company previously anticipated that the trial would begin as early as Q4 2020 or Q1 2021.
-However, the Company will be required to use LSD produced under cGMPs, and as a result of the additional time required to formulate cGMP LSD, the Company now anticipates that the trial will run over two years from Q3 2021 to Q3 2023.
+As part of Project Flow, the Corporation is preparing a clinical trial of LSD for adult ADHD.
+A Phase 2a proof of concept trial for the low dose LSD program has received regulatory approvals from the Netherlands and Switzerland.
+The Corporation has appointed two principal investigators and signed clinical trial agreements with the UHB Liechti Lab and Maastricht University.
+After the Corporation's clinical team assesses the results from the Phase 2a proof of concept clinical trial, the Corporation will determine the best future strategy for additional clinical trials based on these findings and future milestones for Project Flow.
+While the Corporation previously anticipated that the trial would begin as early as the fourth quarter of 2020 or the first quarter of 2021, the Corporation will be required to use GMP-compliant LSD, and as a result of the additional time required to formulate GMP-compliant LSD, the Corporation now anticipates that the trial will run over two years commencing in the third quarter of 2021.